verbal-autopsy-software/openVA_App/README.md

 # openVA app

 Analyze Verbal Autopsy (VA) data with the InSilicoVA, InterVA5, and Tariff2 algorithms using the openVA app, available from this repository in the form of an R package (in the pkg folder).
 The app can process VA data from the 2016 WHO VA instrument (versions 1.4.1 and 1.5.1) and the PHMRC Shortened Questionnaire.
 Results are rendered in the app and can be saved in CSV and PDF formats.
 The openVA app and all the dependencies are also available as a Docker image at [https://hub.docker.com/r/openvateam/openva_app](https://hub.docker.com/r/openvateam/openva_app).

 ## Installing and Running openVA app

+The recommended way to install and use the openVA app is by installing Docker Desktop and then downloading and running the GUI located in (realeases)[https://github.com/verbal-autopsy-software/openVA_App/releases].

+## Non-Docker Usage

 The dependencies for the openVA app include R, Java, Python (version >=3.6 *and* version 2.7 if you wish to run the Tariff2 algorithm), and [pyCrossVA](https://github.com/verbal-autopsy-software/pyCrossVA).
 If you wish to run the Tariff2 algorithm, [SmartVA-Analyze](https://github.com/ihmeuw/SmartVA-Analyze/releases) (command line version) must also be installed []()